KittyGiraudel/site/_posts/2014-03-10-git-tips-and-tricks-part-1.md

 […]
 ```

-It's possible to limit the output to specific lines with the parameter `-L`: `git blame -L 10,20` will only output lines 10 to 20.
+It’s possible to limit the output to specific lines with the parameter `-L`: `git blame -L 10,20` will only output lines 10 to 20.

 ## Improve diff output